venyutzky/qa-locator-inspector/TESTING_CHECKLIST.md

 - ✅ Generated locators are unique and reliable
 - ✅ UI is responsive and intuitive
 - ✅ Compatible with major testing frameworks
+- ✅ iframe elements detected and locators generated correctly
+- ✅ Shadow DOM elements accessible with proper context indicators
 - ✅ No performance issues on typical websites

+## 🎁 Advanced Feature Success

+**iframe & Shadow DOM features pass if:**
+- ✅ iframe context indicators (🖼️) appear in tooltips
+- ✅ Shadow DOM context indicators (🌑) appear in tooltips
+- ✅ Frame-aware locators generated for iframe elements
+- ✅ Shadow-piercing locators generated for web components
+- ✅ Mixed scenarios (iframe + shadow DOM) work correctly
+- ✅ Cross-origin iframe limitations handled gracefully

 ## 🚀 Ready for QA Team Deployment!

-Once all tests pass, the extension is ready for your QA team to use in their daily testing workflow.
+Once all tests pass, the extension is ready for your QA team to use in their daily testing workflow, including advanced scenarios with iframes and shadow DOM elements commonly found in modern web applications.